 Making room models for being used in ODEON can be a simple task, as long as you are aware of a few basic principles.
 Most 3D modelling software can provide high level of visual detail.
 However, a 3D model of a room that is good for visual presentation may not be suitable for acoustic calculations:

 - Open windows or doors can be modelled as holes in a visual 3D model but they should be modelled as surfaces in an acoustic 3D model, with absorption coefficient set to 100%.

 - Many small details such as the bricks of walls, banisters, decoration on window frames or other places, detailed furniture models etc. should be avoided.
 They may be desirable for communication among architects and clients, but they unnecessarily complicate the acoustic model and can lead to lengthy import times, due to the number of surfaces.
 Even a small object can rise the import time if it consists of many surfaces.

 - Small details, as mentioned above, do not improve the acoustic simulations: The geometrical acoustic assumptions applied in ODEON impose some fundamental limitations in the room models.
 For example, if an image source is created behind a very small surface the infinite plane assumption of the method is violated.
-Small surfaces lead to high degree of diffraction around their edges that cannot be modeled by an energy-based acoustics software like ODEON.
+Small surfaces lead to high degree of diffraction around their edges that cannot be modelled by an energy-based acoustics software like ODEON.